zhichaochen/iotdb/README.md

 # Compaction Policy Tuning Extension
 This is an extension of IoTDB, which implements the compaction policy tuning module.
-To use the module, several parameters of IoTDB would be used.
+To use the module, several parameters of IoTDB should be considered.
 The introduction of IoTDB can be found [here](https://github.com/apache/iotdb.git).

 ```aidl
 enable_separation_tuning=true   # to enable the tuning algorithm